dignite-projects/dignite-abp/docs/en/File-Explorer.md

     Name of the file storage container.
     > For more information about storage containers, see [Typed IBlobContainer](https://docs.abp.io/en/abp/latest/Blob-Storing#typed-iblobcontainer).

+  - CellName

+    The name of the file storage cell.

   - Multiple

     Whether to allow multiple file selection.